elastic/kibana/x-pack/test/reporting/README.md

 The functional version of the reporting tests create a few pdf reports and do a snapshot comparison against a couple baselines.
 The baseline images are stored in `./functional/reports/baseline`.

-*Note* The snapshot comparisons use a threshold due to expected visual difference when running on different browsers and different Operating Systems.
+*Note:* The snapshot comparisons use a threshold due to expected visual difference when running on different browsers and different Operating Systems.
 This threshold is currently very high because of differences between Chromium and Phantom versions, and also because of some slight bugs with the Phantom version.
 The bug is [here](https://github.com/elastic/kibana/issues/21485), the issue tracking this very high threshold is [here](https://github.com/elastic/kibana/issues/21486).
 Once we remove Phantom support in 7.0, we can drop this threshold and hopefully catch more bugs!

 #### Updating the baselines